Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Empirical Evaluation

 \subsection{Ablation Study}

-Second, we designed an ablation study to address our next research question: how do the design choices of HPI-ParEGO impact its performance?
-To this end, we systematically varied each component of the algorithm as outlined in Table~\ref{tab:settings}, modifying one aspect at a time while keeping the others fixed to the default configuration of our proposed method.
-We show the results on three tasks from \texttt{LCBench} and three from \texttt{rbv2\_ranger}, which are excluded from evaluation to avoid overfitting our optimizer.
-This allows us to isolate and quantify the contribution of each component to its efficiency.
+To address our third research question of how the design choices of HPI-ParEGO affect its performance, we conduct a systematic ablation study, in which we \textit{vary one component at a time} while holding all others fixed to the configuration of our proposed method (Table~\ref{tab:ablation}).
+The study is carried out on three held-out tasks each, from \texttt{LCBench} and \texttt{rbv2\_ranger}, which are excluded from all subsequent evaluations to guard against overfitting to these design decisions.
+Full per-task results are provided in Appendix~\ref{app:ablation}; Figure~\ref{fig:ablation} summarizes the findings by reporting the AUC as each component is varied away from the HPI-ParEGO default.

-The results of the entire ablation study are summarized in Figure~\ref{fig:ablation_all}.
-The plot shows the AUC when altering one component from the default HPI-ParEGO.
-The biggest improvement can be seen by setting the unimportant hyperparameters to their current incumbent value (see also Figure \ref{fig:cs_values}).
-We tested setting the constant values of the unimportant hyperparameters to the hyperparameter's default value, the configuration with the current incumbent value in the run history $\mathcal{H}$ for the given scalarization, or a randomly sampled value.
-Additionally, for HyperSHAP, that choice (incumbent, default, or random) was also used as a reference configuration.

-Full results for the other components are provided in Appendix~\ref{app:ablation}.
-The choice of threshold $\tau$ has a positive influence; however, the constant threshold performs similarly at later stages of the optimization.
-Nevertheless, it is definitely worse until around 60\% of the trials.
-This means that using the full space at the beginning is more important than using it at the end.
-Using random importance values sometimes and the weight update iterations has a smaller but positive influence on the performance.
+The most impactful design choice is the strategy for fixing unimportant hyperparameters: setting them to their current incumbent values yields a substantial advantage over using defaults or random values.
+This is intuitive, as HyperSHAP measures tunability relative to the incumbent; fixing low-importance hyperparameters to that reference point preserves an already strong configuration while concentrating the optimization budget on high-impact dimensions.
+Replacing HyperSHAP-based selection with random selection leads to a clear performance drop, confirming that HPI provides a more informative criterion.
+Ablating the Symmetric-0.8 schedule shows that combining both the consolidation and initialization phases yields better performance than either alone.
+Finally, occasional evaluation of the original, unreduced configuration space and the weight update frequency each contribute a smaller but consistently positive effect, indicating that both mechanisms help prevent the optimizer from prematurely committing to a suboptimal subspace.